tkrebs/ep3-bs/README.md

 /data/docs/
 ```

-Unfortunately, source code comments are rather spare at the moment (sorry).

 ## Architecture

 The system is based on the well-known LAMP stack (Linux, Apache 2+, MySQL 5+, PHP 5.4+) and the popular and powerful